Stable pairs on nodal K3 fibrations: Stable pairs on smooth fibrations

 After dualizing, the bottom row of the diagram gives the exact triangle

 The 0-th cohomology of the sequence above gives the exact sequence

-Note that the first term in the sequence above is $h^{1}(E^{\bullet\vee})\mid_{\pP_{c}}$.
-Since the fiberwise support of $\FF$ is 1-dimensional we get $\Extt^{2}_{\pi_{\pP_{c}}}(\O,\FF)= 0$ and hence the map $g$ is surjective.
+Note that the first term in the sequence above is $\hH^{1}(\eE^{\bullet\vee})$.
+Since the fibers of $\pi_{\pP}|_{\Supp(\mathbb{F})}$ are one dimensional, we obtain $\Extt^{2}_{\pi_{\pP}}(\O,\mathbb{F})= 0$ and hence the map $g$ is surjective.
 Now we show that the map $g$ is also injective.
-It is enough to prove this over any closed point $p\in \pP_{c}$.
+It is enough to prove this over any closed point $p\in \pP$.
 Here we will use part of the strategy of the proof of \cite[Proposition 4.4]{a17}.
-Over the point $p$ and after dualizing and taking cohomology, the diagram gives the following diagram of the vertical and horizontal exact sequences
+Over the point $p$ and after dualizing and taking cohomology, the diagram (\ref{cone-off}) gives the following diagram of the vertical and horizontal exact sequences